Titrox/VectorMail/python-service/README.md

 ## Key Components/Files

 *   `flask_server.py`: The main Flask application file.
 It defines the `/evaluate-email` API endpoint and handles incoming requests.
-*   `prediction.py`: Contains the core logic for loading the pre-trained machine learning model and making predictions on email text.
+*   `prediction.py`: Contains the core logic for loading the pre-trained machine learning model and making predictions on e-mail text.
-*   `training.py`: Includes scripts and functions related to training the classification model (details of the training process might be outside the direct operational scope of this service but are relevant for model updates or retraining).
+*   `training.py`: Includes scripts and functions related to training the classification model
-*   `emails.json`: Likely contains example emails or data that can be used for testing or demonstration.
+*   `emails.json`: Contains generated e-mails used for fine tuning.
-*   `email_generator.py`: A script potentially used for generating synthetic email data for testing or development purposes.
+*   `email_generator.py`: A script used for generating synthetic email data for testing or development purposes.
 *   `requirements.txt`: Lists all Python dependencies required for this service.
 These are installed using `pip install -r requirements.txt`.
 *   `Dockerfile`: Defines the instructions for building a Docker image for this service, enabling containerized deployment.